LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 - *concolic* = <u>con</u>crete + symb<u>olic</u> execution (in parallel)
 - concrete execution with real values guides symbolic execution for gathering constraints
-  - start with random inputs
+  - start with random or existing inputs (e.g., existing test files, plausible input data)
   - execute and record encountered constraints
   - negate last constraint that yields a new execution path
   - solve path constraint and try to generate new inputs
   - execute with new inputs
     - in case of non-deterministic program, assert that intended branch is reached (to deny **divergent execution**)
   - repeat recursively until no new constraints are found/computation limit is exceeded
-- different search strategies (DFS, BFS, bounded DFS)
+- different search strategies (DFS, BFS, bounded DFS (?), generational search)
 - depends on performant and powerful SMT solvers (NP-complete)
   - **SAT solver** (satisfiability): determines whether a equation system can be solved and provides a solution
   - **SMT solver** (satisfiability module („within“) theories): SAT solver for computer algebras with common data types